 The main difference between autoflowering seeds and (regular) photoperiod seeds, can be found in their name:

-While (regular) photoperiod seeds need a change in their light cycle to a schedule of 12/12 to start the flowering process…
+While (regular) photoperiod seeds need a change in their light cycle to a schedule of 12/12 (12 hours of light and 12 hours of darkness) to start the flowering process…

-While this was true in the early stages of autoflowering seeds / plants…
+While this was true in the early stages of autoflowering Cannabis plants…